VladislavKaverinskii/WhiteBookDialogue/README.md

     2 – name of the link to be displayed (if null merely the URL will de shown) 3 – the OWL class name in relates to

+File *nltk.txt* contains name of the required NLTK packages.

+The main business logic of the application is included in the script * WhiteBookBot/vievs.py*.